Why Won't My Android Emulator Connect to the Server on iOS?

 - Works on one network but not another: The failing network is blocking ports or DNS.
 Use alternate DNS or a different Wi-Fi.

 - Only one app fails: Reinstall the APK, clear cache, and confirm the service is up.
-If it is a competitive title, read remote play vs emulator: which is best for gaming on iPhone? for alternatives.
+If it is a competitive title, read remote play vs Android emulator for iPhone gaming for alternatives.

 Preventive Practices